BenyominWalters/code-notes/Checklist-Ionic-Apps.md

 ### Step 3: Create Pages (Components)

-Create a new page: To automatically generate a new folder with generic HTML, CSS, and TS files for you component use this command (replace “name” with whatever you want to name your new component) `ng generate component name`
+Create a new page: To automatically generate a new folder with generic HTML, CSS, and TS files for you component use this command (replace “name” with whatever you want to name your new component) `ionic generate pages name`.
+(More generally, you can generate anything you want with `ionic generate [<type>] [<name>]`, for example, you can generate a component with `ionic generate componenet name`.

-Add your component to the app main HTML page (or whichever page you want this component on).
-You do this by adding the name of your component as an HTML element (replace the “name” in app-name with the name of your component) `<app-name></app-name>`
+Add your pages to the app main HTML page (or whichever page you want this component on).
+You do this by adding the name of your pages as an HTML element (replace the “name” in app-name with the name of your component) `<ion-name></ion-name>`

 Edit the HTML, CSS, and TS for your component to give it the structure, functionality and look you want.